Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic

 A trajectory ensemble consists of one trajectory per traffic participant $\mathbf{X} = (\mathbf{x}^\mathrm{ego}, \mathbf{x}^\mathrm{obj1}, ...)$.
 Consequently, a sequence of action vectors $\mathbf{a}$ from initial states $\mathbf{s}$ can be described as such a trajectory ensemble $\mathbf{X}$.

-In contrast to the classical MDP formulation, this approach is not restricted to stationary policies of other agents.
+In contrast to the classical MDP formulation, our deterministic MMDP approach is not restricted to stationary policies of other agents.
 Further, it has the advantage that the action set of every traffic participant can be easily restricted or even discretized, not only the one of the ego vehicle.
-Instead of focusing on an estimate of the probability density function $P_\mathbf{a}(\mathbf{s}, \mathbf{s'})$, we now focus on estimating the future actions of other traffic participants.
-Our solution to this MMDP is presented in the next section.
+Instead of focusing on an estimate of a probability density function $P_\mathbf{a}(\mathbf{s}, \mathbf{s'})$, we now focus on estimating the future actions of other traffic participants.
+Our solution to this MMDP is presented in section \ref{sec:optimization_problem} .